When is the Best Time to Drink a Protein Shake?

-So you’ve bought your protein powder, you have the recipes for some delicious smoothies, and you’re ready to make that shake, but now what?
-When should you take your protein shake to get the maximum benefit?
+You’ve bought your protein powder, you have the recipes for some delicious smoothies, and you’re ready to make that shake, but now what?
+When is the best time to take a protein shake for maximum benefit?
 Should you be drinking the protein shake BEFORE you work out or is it better to drink it AFTER the workout?
 Or is it even better to take in the morning or before bed?
-Here is a guide on when to take protein shakes so they give you the max benefit!
+Here is a guide on when to take protein shakes so they give you the most benefit!

 Protein and Your Body

-The purpose of protein is to give your body energy and the necessary amino acids that it can use to replenish muscles and build new ones after you exercise.
-The protein needs to be rapidly available after you take it for it to be the most effective.
+Another purpose of protein is to give your body energy and the necessary amino acids that it can use to replenish muscles and build new ones after you exercise.
+When you work out the protein needs to be rapidly available after you take it for it to be the most effective.
 The availability of the protein depends on the type of powder used, which we will discuss in a bit.

 The reason that protein powders are so popular is that they offer a convenient way to get more protein into your diet.
 Getting enough protein in your diet, especially to support a tough work out, can be a challenge even for people who are free to eat whatever they want.
 Many protein-rich foods need to be cooked or prepared, but protein powders are a quick and easy option that can be used any time.

-The best way to ensure that you are getting enough protein every day is to take a supplement that is made almost entirely of protein.
+One of the best ways to ensure that you are getting enough protein every day is to take a supplement that is made almost entirely of protein.
 A protein shake, depending on how you prepare it, can be used as a meal replacement, addition to a healthy meal, or as a snack.
 That way, you have total control over the amount of protein you are consuming.
 When to take a protein shake is totally up to you, it can be taken in many different ways.

-So when is the best time of day to take protein?
-Most people have no idea when is the best time to take whey protein for optimal muscle-building benefits.
+For other goals, you may need to take your protein shake at a specific time.
+Most people have no idea when the best time to take protein is for optimal muscle-building benefits.
 Frequently, they end up going about it completely wrong.
 Not only does this lead to less efficient muscle building, but it can actually cause you to gain weight and reduce the effectiveness of your workout!

-The truth is that the best time to take protein powder can vary from person to person.
+The truth is that when to take protein powder can vary from person to person.
 The ideal time depends on your goals and the type of protein you are taking.

 The secret to taking protein powder is all about using it wisely.
 Fast-acting protein powders give you a quick source of energy, while the slow-acting protein powders will help to repair your muscles after a workout.
-Knowing which type of protein is which will help you decide when to drink a protein shake.
+Understanding what type of protein to consume will help you determine when to drink a protein shake.

 Whey protein is a great pre-workout drink, as it gives your muscles a quick shot of energy.
 It helps your body enter the anabolic (growth) phase, promoting the growth of muscle fiber size and count.
 However, the best time to take whey protein is after a tough workout within about 60 minutes.
 A whey protein shake contains the right balance of amino acids that will IMMEDIATELY get to work repairing your muscles.
-Drinking whey protein after a workout can help to prevent a lot of the soreness that follows a high intensity workout.
+Drinking a shake after a workout can help to prevent a lot of the soreness that follows a high intensity workout.

 Egg protein is the slowest to digest.
-The study mentioned above uses a whole cooked egg to measure protein absorption, not pure egg protein powder that is made of mostly egg whites.
+The study mentioned above used a whole cooked egg to measure protein absorption, not pure egg protein powder that is made of mostly egg whites.
 Therefore, the fat content of the egg may have had an influence on the results.
 Regardless, just like soy, the best time to have egg protein is as a midday snack, helping you to stave off hunger pangs and cravings until dinner.

-There are a number of protein powders made with a blend of two or more types of protein.
-A protein made with all three types of protein (slow, mid, and fast-acting proteins) are a great option any time.
-They will give you the protein needed for immediate repairs, and the mid and slow-acting proteins will keep your body repairing the muscles all afternoon long.
+There are a number of different protein powders made with a blend of two or more types of protein.
+A protein made with all three types of protein (slow, mid, and fast-acting protein) is a great option any time.
+A blended powder will give you the protein needed for immediate repairs, and the mid and slow-acting proteins will keep your body repairing the muscles all afternoon long.